jg10545/mugatu/README.rst

 KDDCUP99 Example
 ----------------

-The other example notebook is from the `kddcup99 dataset https://kdd.ics.uci.edu/databases/kddcup99/task.html`_.
+The other example notebook is from the `kddcup99 dataset <https://kdd.ics.uci.edu/databases/kddcup99/task.html>`_ for network intrusion detection.
+From the ``mugatu`` GUI we can see that some of the common attack types cluster together easily on the graph:

 .. image:: docs/kddcup_modeling.png